zhoujingchun03/PDRMRV/readme.md

 # PDRMRV_code2024
 A Pixel Distribution Remapping and Multi-prior Retinex Variational Model for Underwater Image Enhancement

-This repository contains the code for the Multi-Interval Subhistogram Perspective Equalization (MSPE) algorithm developed by Zhou et al. The code is written in MATLAB.
+This repository contains the code for the PDRMRV algorithm developed by Zhou et al. The code is written in MATLAB.

 # Usage
 To use the code, simply download the repository and run the demo.m script in MATLAB.
 The script takes as input an underwater image and returns the restored image using the MSPE algorithm.